Dietary practice and nutritional status of low-income earners in a rural adult population in Delta State, Nigeria: a cross-sectional study

 Socio-demographic characteristics of respondents: majority 247 (58.9%) of those surveyed were between ages 20-40, the least 58 (13.8%) were 61 years above and the majority were females 224 (53.5%).
 Nearly all the respondents 279 (66.6%) attained a secondary education level while the least number of respondents 11 (2.6%) lacked academic training.
 Among the respondents, 151 (36.0%) were subsistence farmers which means farming was their major source of income and 135 (32.2%) were petty traders (Table 1).

 Nutritional knowledge and dietary practice of respondents: the vast majority of participants 338 (80.7%), were unaware of the various food classifications, whereas only 81 (19.3%) were.
 Two hundred and ninety-six people, or 70.6%, were unaware what a balanced diet was, while only 123 people, or 29.4%, said they understood what it meant.
 One hundred and eighty-nine people (45.1%) and 230 people (54.9%) respectively knew what a three-square meal was.
 Furthermore, 393 respondents (93.8%) out of the total respondents knew that diet plays a significant role in disease prevention and management, with 26 respondents (6.2%) making up the smallest percentage.
 Additionally, a higher proportion of respondents-341 (81.4%)-knew that adults should consume more fruits and vegetables in addition to less red meat, carbohydrates, and fats.
 While 78 (or 18.6%) are ignorant of this information.
-252 respondents, or 60.9%, said they knew how to preserve their food the best way, while 138 respondents, or 32.9%, said they didn't.
+Two hundred and fifty-two (252) respondents, or 60.9%, said they knew how to preserve their food the best way, while 138 respondents, or 32.9%, said they didn't.
 Following additional categorization, it was found that among respondents; nutritional awareness was 60.6% poor and 39.4% good (Table 2).

 Among the respondents, 373 (89.0%) expressed a preference for eating meals made at home, while 243 (58.0%) indicated that all meals are significant to them.
-The most part of respondents-208 (49.6%)-eat twice daily, while 179 (42.7%) claimed they never eat three square meals.
+The most part of respondents 208 (49.6%) eat twice daily, while 179 (42.7%) claimed they never eat three square meals.
 While 173 (41.3% of respondents) stated they never ate breakfast, 174 (41.5%) said they occasionally did so.
 Most of the survey participants, 179 (42.7%), claimed they never consume fruits and vegetables.
 When asked how often they skip meals, 274 (65.4%) said frequently, compared to 226 (53.9%) who had never preserved their food.
 Furthermore, 292 (69.7%) reported that they consume processed cereal frequently, whereas 210 (50.1%) confirmed that they frequently consume sugar-sweetened drinks.
 A large majority of individuals (75.7%) from the survey also reported eating fish infrequently, while the majority of participants (77.3%) reported eating meat frequently.
 Furthermore, among the respondents, 265 (63.2%) frequently eat beans whereas 173 (41.3%) frequently drink alcohol.
 In general, dietary practice shows that it was 25.1% good and 74.9% poor among the respondents (Table 3).

 Factors influencing respondent´s dietary practice: there was no correlation between knowledge and nutritional status, age, and nutritional status at P<0.05 (P=0.951, 0.135), a significant correlation exists between occupation and nutritional status and between gender and nutritional status (P=0.014, P=0.000) respectively.
 Further results showed factors that affected their dietary practice and multivariate analysis reveals that concern about weight increase (odd ratio=1.065, 95% confidence interval=0.832-1.363) predicted this behaviour (Table 4).